makramjandar/AKS-TERRAFORM/README.md

 * client_secret which is the secret for the above as created in pre-req
 * cluster_name as "--org--_aks_--yournameorBU--"
 * dns_prefix as "--org--aks--yournameorBU--"
+* kube_version may vary from 1.9.x to 1.11.1 through 10.3.6- Please note 1.11.1 is only available in the American regions
+* location of the resource group and is dependant on the version above. - westeurope (10.3.6) or eastus(1.11.1)
+  - Please Azure Service Availability for [AKS in Regions](https://azure.microsoft.com/en-us/global-infrastructure/services/) and also via `az aks get-versions --location`
 * resource_group_name as "--org--_aks_--yournameorBU--"

 > The DNSPrefix must contain between 3 and 45 characters and can contain only letters, numbers, and hyphens.
 It must start with a letter and must end with a letter or a number.